-3. Add an MCode block from the Xilinx Blockset/Index library.

-- a.
-Do not wire up the block yet. - b.
-You will first edit the MATLAB function to create the correct ports and function name. - 4.
+- 3. Add an MCode block from the Xilinx® Blockset/Index library.
+Before wiring up the block, you need to edit the MATLAB® function to create the correct ports and function name. - 4.
 Double-click the MCode block and click Edit M-File, as shown in the following figure.